 Constructing compound components from existing ones is straightforward.
-Instead of programming an 'ACTION' clause, a part of a data flow graph is defined using already existing components.
-The components used to build the compound component are declared in the 'USE' clause.
-The way they are interconnected by links is defined in the 'LINK' clause.
-Component control interfaces of the nested components are accessed through a common interface provided by the compound component.
-The mapping of these interfaces is defined when building a compound component.
+Instead of programming an ACTION clause, a part of a data flow graph is defined using already existing components.
+The component control interfaces of the nested components are accessed through a common interface provided by the compound component.
+The mapping of these interfaces must be defined when building a compound component.